Contents:

 Silver Content and Melt Value of the 1948 Dime

-The 1948 dime carries a 90% silver composition and weighs 2.5 grams.
-That gives it about 0.0723 troy ounces of silver.
-When you know the 1948 dime silver content value, you can calculate its base metal worth.
+When you know the silver content value, you can calculate its base metal worth.
 Each coin’s value starts with the melt value of its silver.

-To figure the 1948 dime silver value, multiply the silver weight by the current spot price.
-For example, at $25.00 per ounce, the melt value equals $1.81.
+To figure the 1948 dime silver content value, multiply the silver weight by the current spot price.
 Many dealers list how much is a 1948 silver dime worth using this method.
 In today’s market, most circulated dimes trade near that silver baseline.

 1948 Dime Error List and Rare Varieties

-Collectors track the 1948 dime error list with mint mark location to find misstruck pieces.
+Collectors track the 1948 dime error list with the mint mark location to find misstruck pieces.
 Many errors appear near the mint mark on the reverse.
 These mistakes include doubled dies and repunched mint marks.
-Each error type can spike a coin’s 1948 dime error value.
+Each error type can spike an item’s value.

 Some errors push the 1948 dime worth with error well above standard pricing.
 Off-center strikes show part of the design missing along the rim.
 Die cracks create raised lines that run through Liberty’s portrait.
 Clipped planchets make one side of the coin look cut short.
 Strike-throughs leave foreign material embedded in the field.